 It’s like he’s saying, “Just about any prayer will do.
 Try this one, it’s good enough.
 It fits what I’ve been preaching.
 Try it.
 Or try something.
 Just do it.”

-This fits how I understand prayer as a process thinker: prayer is simply verbalizing the ongoing dialogue with God that brought us here in the first place.
+This fits how I understand prayer as a peculiar sort of process thinker: prayer is simply verbalizing the ongoing dialogue with God that brought us here in the first place.
 It started in Genesis.
 From the very beginning, God was in some sort of communication with a vast, dark, shapeless, fluid mess, summoning it to become a luminous, shapely, creative community.
 God “spoke” to the chaos creatively, the chaos responded creatively, and that’s how we got this intricately interwoven community we call the world, with all its appealing and devastating surprises.
 That dialogue is still happening even when we don’t notice it.
-When we pray, we’re starting to notice it.
-We’re waking up to the dialogue.
+When we pray, we’re starting to notice the dialogue.
+We’re waking up to it.
 We’re finding our voice in it.

 Of course the whole storyline of the Bible is that this dialogue is no guarantee that everything will be rosy.
 God “speaks” creatively to the whole world, to every part of it, and every part responds creatively in its own limited way, and that’s bound to make a mess of things.
-Dialogues are always messy.
+Dialogues are always messy, and this one has often been downright devastating.

 But God never stops speaking, summoning creative community out of conflicted chaos over and over again.
 God receives the spoken and unspoken aspirations of every creature, weaves them together, and provides each of us a whole range of new ways forward—together.
 Some move forward into community, others remain stuck in conflict, so God repeats the whole process over and over.